nsmryan/tclwfc/README.md

 # tclwfc

-This repository contains a work in progress TCL extension using krychu/wfc.
+This repository contains a toy TCL extension for using the WFC algorithm in TCL using krychu/wfc.

 The intent is to play with the WFC algorithm from TCL to explore visualization dynamically.
-At the very least this repository should eventually contain a working TCL extension.
+This extension does not use TEA, and it is currently